-Sri Lanka Accounting Standard - LKAS 1 Presentation of Financial Statements
+Sri Lanka Accounting Standard-LKAS 1 Presentation of Financial Statements

-Sri Lanka Accounting Standard LKAS 1 Presentation of Financial Statements is set out in paragraphs 1-139P.
+Sri Lanka Accounting Standard LKAS 1 Presentation of Financial Statements is set out in paragraphs 1-139.
 All the paragraphs have equal authority.
-LKAS 1 should be read in the context of its objective and the Basis for Conclusions, the Preface to Sri Lanka Accounting Standards and the Conceptual Framework for Financial Reporting.
+LKAS 1 should be read in the context of its objective, the Preface to Sri Lanka Accounting Standards and the Framework for the Preparation and Presentation of Financial Statements.
 LKAS 8 Accounting Policies, Changes in Accounting Estimates and Errors provides a basis for selecting and applying accounting policies in the absence of explicit guidance.